-She continues on as the Executive Editor of CNTRL , a luxury and lifestyle site for Cars, Tech, Real Estate and Luxury, as well as the owner and CEO of of CNTRL Media, LLC a company providing content strategy, content creation and management, and content curation to major brands.
+She is the Executive Editor of CNTRL , a luxury and lifestyle site for Cars, Tech, Real Estate and Luxury, as well as the owner and CEO of of CNTRL Media, LLC a company providing content strategy, content creation and management, and content curation to major brands.
 She has managed remote staffs as large as 25 people.

 As a Senior Producer, she managed a team of freelance and full-time video producers and writers all over the world, who created compelling daily and weekly business news video for the Web.
 She worked with everything from breaking news to feature content and across platforms with CNN Networks, CNN.com, Fortune, and Money Magazine to increase the dimension and breadth of the CNNMoney content and boost brand awareness while creating a compelling and user-friendly video experience for visitors.